klausbreyer/v01.io/content/posts/2023-shape-up-refactoring-legacy-code/index.md

 ## Here's Where It Gets Tricky

 A dedicated tech sprint is a tech purist's dream—clean code, no scope creep.
-But the reality check: refactored code needs to be checked in old and new verwendungen.
+But the reality check: refactored code needs to be checked in both old and new use cases.
 Post-refactoring, bugs often slip through the cracks due to inadequate testing.

 ## The Answer?